langchain-ai/langgraphjs/docs/docs/concepts/application_structure.md

     └── pyproject.toml # dependencies for your project
     ```

-=== "JS (package.json)"

-    ```plaintext
-    my-app/
-    ├── src # all project code lies within here
-    │   ├── utils # optional utilities for your graph
-    │   │   ├── tools.ts # tools for your graph
-    │   │   ├── nodes.ts # node functions for you graph
-    │   │   └── state.ts # state definition of your graph
-    │   └── agent.ts # code for constructing your graph
-    ├── package.json # package dependencies
-    ├── .env # environment variables
-    └── langgraph.json # configuration file for LangGraph
-    ```

 !!! note

     The directory structure of a LangGraph application can vary depending on the programming language and the package manager used.

 ## Configuration File